Any shareholder receives a share certificate at the time of its investment in a company.

 For example, if a shareholder is restricted from selling its shares (based on the provisions of a Shareholders Agreement), it is generally a good idea to include a reference to this restriction on the share certificate.

-Share certificates issued by company in other jurisdictions (Singapore, BVI, Delaware) usually follow the same format.
+Share certificates issued by companies in other jurisdictions (Singapore, BVI, Delaware) usually follow the same format.

 A share certificate is usually prepared by the company secretary.